aCube1/RBT-16-Reference/README.md

+## Overview

-- CPU: Motorola 68000 at ~8MHz.
+- CPU: Motorola 68010 at ~8MHz.
-- RAM: 4MB; Not expandable.
+- RAM: Shipped with 512KB of Static RAM.
+Eight(?)
+SRAM slots of 512KB, up 4MB max RAM.
+- ROM: TODO!
 - IO Ports:
   - 4 expansion slots
   - 2 game controllers
+  - PS/2 mouse/keyboard slot
+  - (3.5")SCSI Hard disk drive
+  - (3.5")DD Floppy disk drive
+- Video: TODO!
-  - Disk Drive
+- Audio: TODO!

 > NOTES:
-> (aCube) - RAM: The CPU can access 16MB of RAM, so I think it would be pretty useful if the RBT-16 can accept RAM expansion.
 > (aCube) - IO: Maybe we can add a SD card slot?
+> (aCube) - RAM: Decide how much RAM will be shipped by default, and how many SRAM
+> expansion slots will be part of the system.
+> (aCube) - RAM: Manage memory areas for each computer device.
+> (aCube) - ROM: Decide how much ROM will be shipped for the OS.
+And build the OS.
+> (aCube) - VIDEO: Choose video output connectors, eg: S-Video and VGA.
+Name the video
+> composer and signal adapter.
+Set it's capabilities and programmable interface.

 ---

-- PPU:
+- Video:
   - Generated via FPGA.
     - Resolution: Fixed 320x240 output resolution.
     - VRAM: Dedicated chip with 128KB of memory.